-- 4.4 Electronic Membership Data.
-The City will furnish the Union, on a monthly basis, using an electronic medium, the following information for each bargaining unit employee: name; employee identification number; fair share/member status; amount of dues withheld; classification; base pay rate; hire date; and full-time/part-time status. - 4.5 Indemnification.
-The Union agrees to indemnify and hold harmless the City, its Council members, agents, and employees from and against any and all claims, demands, actions, lawsuits or any other forms of liability, monetary (including any reasonable attorneys' fees and costs) or otherwise (for example, claims for reinstatement or reemployment) arising from the application and enforcement of Article 4.
+- 4.2 Electronic Membership Data.
+The City will furnish the Union, on a monthly basis, using an electronic medium, the following information for each bargaining unit employee: name; employee identification number; home address; home phone number; work email; work phone number; cell phone number; member status; amount of dues withheld; classification; work location; base pay rate; hire date; and full-time/part-time status, if the City has this information in its records. - 4.3 Notice of New Hires.
+Within ten (10) days of the date of hire within the bargaining unit, the City shall provide the information listed in 4.2, if the City has the information in its records. - 4.4 Indemnification.
+The Union agrees to indemnify and hold harmless the City, its Council members, agents, as provided under law.